akkabin/vamp-dist/docs/install-debian.md

 If Java 8 is not installed, please do so before continuing.
 To check your Java version, type: `java -version`

-For detail on how to install Java 8, check the following page: http://tecadmin.net/install-java-8-on-centos-rhel-and-fedora/
+For detail on how to install Java 8, check the following page:   --TODO--

 ### Docker | Marathon Cluster